 Falcon's Tower was measured September 25, 2011, by the Oregon Registry volunteers, aka Ascending the Giants.

-When measured properly, the Falcon's Tower should be in the 740 point to 746 point range, making it an Oregon co-champion Sitka Spruce.
+When measured properly, Falcon's Tower should be in the 745 point to 752 point range, making it an Oregon co-champion Sitka Spruce, or even champion.

-This is one species where I need to disregard the final points by Ascending the Giant's.
-Not because I nominated it.
-But because I witnessed the trunk wrap about 5 feet too high with no effort whatsoever to attempt a calculation closer to the proper average diameter height.
+I need to disregard the final points by Ascending the Giant because I witnessed and photographed the trunk wrap about 5 feet too high with no effort whatsoever to measure at the proper level for average diameter dbh

-In the end, they did not report back with a final point tally, but it was concluded that day that it did not have enough points to tie the Cape Meares Spruce which they measured the next day.
+In the end, they did not report back with a final point tally, but said they did not come up with enough points to tie the Cape Meares Spruce which they measured the next day.